-- 1. Select Options on the main menu. - 2.
-Select the Service icon and enter product specific password to access the service options. - 3.
-Select the Settings icon from service page. - 4.
+- 3. Select the Settings icon from service page. - 4.
 Select the Serial ports item.
-Figure 36 illustrates the window. - Select the port where device was connected and choose one of the options described next. - 6.
+Figure 37 illustrates the window. - Select the port where device was connected and choose one of the options described next. - 6.
 Close all windows.
 Nesis will reboot and the communication with the device should be established.

-Figure 36: Serial port configuration window.
+Figure 37: Serial port configuration window.